maxfierrog/maxfierrog.github.io/content/posts/elo-system-gradient/index.md

 #### Distribution Discrepancy

 The Elo rating system assumes a logistic distribution on player performance, not gaussian.
 However, the above procedure will invariantly recover Elo updates as presented in the [background section](#elo-ratings-and-updates) with both distributions (at least in form).
+I thought it would be somewhat interesting to make it gaussian.

 #### Fixed Parameters